 At St Leonard's we aim to provide a broad and balanced online safety education at each key stage to ensure that our pupils can navigate the online world safely and positively.

-St Leonard's School will again be supporting Safer Internet Day by holding dedicated KS1 and KS2 assemblies followed by classroom esafety lessons and activities.
+St Leonard's School will again be supporting Safer Internet Day by holding dedicated KS1 and KS2 assemblies followed by classroom online safety lessons and activities.

-Safer Internet Day (SID) is organised in the UK by the UK Safer Internet Centre in February of each year to promote the safe and responsible use of online technology and mobile phones for children and young people.
+Safer Internet Day (SID) is organised in the UK by the UK Safer Internet Centre and takes place in February of each year to promote the safe and responsible use of online technology and mobile phones for children and young people.

-Safer Internet Day 2017 is on Tuesday 7 February, with the theme ‘Be the change: Unite for a better internet’.
+Safer Internet Day 2018 is on Tuesday 6 February, with the theme,

 The UK Safer Internet Centre is a partnership of three leading charitable organisations; Childnet International, the South West Grid for Learning (SWGfL) and the Internet Watch Foundation (IWF).
 These organisations are committed to working to make a safer and better internet.
 All partners recognise the unparalleled opportunities the internet offers and actively encourage its positive use for social, leisure, economic and educational advancement.
 The partners all work to make the Internet a great and safe place for children.
 The UK Safer Internet Centre is online at www.saferinternet.org.uk.